 Of course, the traditional way to achieve the distressed, vintage look and feel of a decades-old leather bag is to, well, carry it around for a few decades.
-But if you’re not in the mood to wait, here are 5 steps to get you there in a hurry.
+But if you’re not in the mood to wait, here’s how to distress leather in 5 steps to get you there in a hurry.

 Using a spray bottle, lightly mist the leather with rubbing alcohol.
 You may also apply it with a cloth or even a toothbrush.
 Be sure to not drench your bag - you just want to dampen it with the rubbing alcohol, which will then dry out the leather and begin producing a weathered look.

 While the leather is still damp with rubbing alcohol, crease, crumple, and knead the leather.
-This is how to age leather with the well-worn look of lines and folds on the surface.
+This is how to distress leather with the well-worn look of lines and folds on the surface.

 Rub fine grade sandpaper on the leather to increase the worn look.
 Be sure to focus on parts of your bag that would naturally experience the most distress, like the bottom and corners.
 This is also a good point to take a break, check your progress, and consider applying leather conditioner to give the leather some love.